 Further, remember to link new posts to your existing related content.
 And make your site as interactive as possible and prevent confusion.

 - When you’re marketing a service on Facebook, your ads and your page need to be engaging.
 Ads should drive awareness with clear calls to action.

 - Use Linkedin ads to target professionals.
 If you are offering B2B services this could be the best fit.

-- Snapchat supports local businesses 34% more than snapchatters, so if you’re a local business you may be able to leverage this as well.
+- Snapchatters are 34% more likely to support a local business than non-Snapchatters, so if you’re a local business you may be able to leverage this as well.